adidas/api-guidelines/execution/choosing-fields-and-embedded-resoruces.md

 ## Response Message Fields
-Every request that may result into a response with a non-trivial body **SHOULD** implement the the `fields` query parameter.
+Every request that may result in a response with a non-trivial body **SHOULD** implement the `fields` query parameter.
 If provided, the value of this parameter must be a comma-separated list of top-level response message fields.

 Upon receiving such a request, in the event of a 2xx response, the service **SHOULD** respond with a message that includes only top-level fields specified in the `fields` parameter.
-This includes HAL-specific fields (`_links` and `_embedded`).
+That includes HAL-specific fields (`_links` and `_embedded`).

 #### Example
 Retrieve only some details of an Order resource: